statecharts/statecharts.github.io/_glossary/initial-state.md

     name: Pseudostate
 ---

-When a state machine starts, it starts by [entering](enter.html){:.glossary} the defined initial state.
-Likewise, when a [compound state](compound-state.html){:.glossary} is entered, _its_ initial state is also entered.
+When a state machine starts, it starts by [entering](enter.html){:.glossary} the defined **initial state**.
+Likewise, when a [compound state](compound-state.html){:.glossary} is entered, _its_ **initial state** is also entered.
 The initial state is not a separate state, but more like an indication of which state that the machine should _start_ in by default.

+A [transition](transition.html){:.glossary} from a different state can target a substate of a compound state, thereby bypassing the state's initial state.
+An initial state should be thought of as the default starting point of a compound state.

 # Notation

-A state machine, or compound state's _initial_ state is specified by way of an arrow (a [transition](transition.html){:.glossary} arrow) from a filled black circle to the initial state, but without annotations like event names or guards.
+A state machine, or compound state's _initial_ state is specified by way of an arrow (a transition arrow) from a filled black circle to the initial state, but without annotations like event names or guards.

 ![Black circle pointing to a state labeled A.  A is the initial state.](initial-state.svg)